Police detective shot in Tacoma

-A Tacoma police detective was shot Wednesday afternoon, authorities said.
+A Tacoma police detective was shot Wednesday afternoon while confronting a man suspected of stealing a vehicle, authorities said.

-The detective was shot on the job at 2:46 p.m. in the 9600 block of South Hosmer Street, a road with businesses and homes, according to the Tacoma Police Department.
-The detective is stable, police said, and the extent of their injuries wasn’t immediately clear.
+The shooting occurred at 2:46 p.m. in the 9600 block of South Hosmer Street, which is lined with businesses and homes.
+The circumstances surrounding the shooting weren’t immediately clear.

-Police have not arrested anyone.
-They said the shooting occurred while the detective was “on a contact” but didn’t release additional details.
+A Tacoma police spokesperson said the detective was taken to a hospital and is stable.
+The extent of his injuries wasn’t immediately clear.

+Police have not arrested anyone and are still looking for the man who allegedly shot the detective, who has not been publicly identified.
+Investigators are asking people to stay out of the area because the suspect is at large.

 This developing story will be updated.